sttp-book/sttp-book/chapters/appendix/answers.md

 **Exercise 1**

-Correct: Both tests are very slow.
+Both tests are very slow.

 **Exercise 2**

-Correct answer: Mystery guest
+Mystery guest

 **Exercise 3**

-Correct answer: It is hard to tell which of several assertions within the same test method will cause a test failure.
+It is hard to tell which of several assertions within the same test method will cause a test failure.

 **Exercise 4**